 Just because brain fog is normal doesn’t mean that you can’t fight it.
 Your brain’s operational efficiency is largely dependent on the amount of oxygen provided to it by your bloodstream.
 So what’s good for your heart is good for your brain.
 This means a vigorous program of exercise, a healthy diet, and effective stress management.
 And work your brain.
 Crossword puzzles, reading difficult books, and similar brain exercises will optimally maintain your brain function, including your recollection that it was the mayonnaise you were looking for.

 Also, your brain’s unplanned vacation isn’t permanent.
 The brain bounces back after menopause.
 It adapts to lower estrogen levels, and it compensates.

 5. Urinary problems will increase as you get older

 According to Lauren Streicher, M.D., the director of the Center for Sexual Medicine and Menopause at Northwestern University’s Feinberg School of Medicine, estrogen appears to provide protection against the bacteria that cause urinary tract infections.
 UTI’s become more common in women as perimenopause, and then menopause, shut down the ovaries’ production of estrogen.

 Most urinary tract infections can be treated quickly and easily with antibiotics, and fortunately, symptoms usually disappear within two days.
 When taking antibiotics, it’s important to take all of the doses prescribed, even if you are feeling better before you run out of your medication.
 Failing to take the entire prescription as recommended could result in a relapse of the infection.

 6. Often, in your 40s, your menstrual period can become unpredictable

-By the time you reach post menopause, your periods have permanently ceased.
+By the time you reach post-menopause, your periods have permanently ceased.
 However, from perimenopause through menopause itself, the reduction in estrogen production can be wildly unpredictable.
 This can result in varying menstrual patterns; periods can be either closer together or farther apart.
-Some cycles will have extremely heavy flow, and there may be months where your periods don’t occur at all.
+Some cycles will have an extremely heavy flow, and there may be months where your periods don’t occur at all.